batchatco/go-native-netcdf/README.md

 ## Limitations on the CDF writer
 Unlimited data types are not supported.
 The only exception is that a one dimensional empty slice will be written out as unlimited, but currently zero length.
-For dimensions greater than one, extra information would need to be passed in to know the sizes of the other dimensions, because they cannot be guessed based upon the information in the slice.
+For writing out variables with dimensions greater than one to work, extra information would need to be passed in to know the sizes of the other dimensions, because they cannot be guessed based upon the information in the slice.
+This doesn't seem like all that important of a feature though, and it would clutter the UI, so it is not implemented.

 ## Some notes about the HDF5 code
 The HDF5 code is quite hacky, but it has run though several unit tests, with good coverage,